 Second, we need to know more about what goes in in megaprojects – how they are managed and organized, from within, by the managers who are set to take them to fruition.
-In that respect, we need to understand how managers implementing large-scale projects deal with the sublimes often associated with them, of over-optimism, of bringing the project from dreams to reality.
+In that respect, we need to understand how managers implementing large-scale projects deal with the sublimes often associated with them, of over-optimism, of realizing the project from dreams to reality.
 These are trouble laden journeys in which managers rarely have positive news to tell to the people involved or to the stakeholders observing the progress of the project.
-How do managers deal with such a situation of managing in head-wind.
+How do managers deal with such a situation of managing in head-wind?
 Getting more into the actual occurrences, the nested processes of managing and organizing in megaprojects is a critical concern for management and organization studies.
 So far, too much research has been interested in looking at them from an outside-in perspective, of looking at the black-box of megaproject management.
 Too little attention has been paid to what happens inside the box of megaprojects, how managers work to establish functioning regimes for cooperation and relevant mechanisms for coordination.
 This needs to change.

 Third, how do megaprojects perform?
 We often hear consultants and scholars complaining about the underperformance of megaprojects.
 This is all in order.
 It is their job and it is a simple way of telling the world that their services are needed and important.
 However, is it true and how would we know?
 How do we measure performance of megaprojects?
 Oftentimes we hear the story about on time and on budget as being the most important parameters of measuring success.
 We rarely use the same parameters when evaluating and discussing the performance of other ventures and organizations.
 Why?
 Why are these parameters the most relevant in the context of megaprojects?
 Consider the case of Norway.
 We know that their strategic success as well as their operational success have been improved considerably the last few years – if looking at how they perform in relation to planned numbers.
 However, we rarely compare megaprojects with each other.
 How much is a relevant sum for developing a new bridge in one country compared to the numbers in another country?
 What country is best when looking at the performance of their megaprojects?
 Is it then only relevant to compare if they reach the stated objectives?
 Is this a measure we in anyway would believe is relevant for comparing other kinds of organizations and ventures, such as corporations?
 Of course, not.
 But they are frequently the ones we use in the context of megaprojects, because we have not worked hard enough to find measures that are relevant and instrumental.
 This needs to change.